Media-Ed-Online/princ-int-media-2017aut/modules/topic-02/_posts/2017-01-05-web-architecture.md

 - graphic design
 - content strategy ([Max Koh](https://blog.optimalworkshop.com/anatomy-website-website-architecture))

-Web designers are responsible for organizing and presenting content inan  engaging way.
+Web designers are responsible for organizing and presenting content in an engaging way.
 It is their job to to create the interface of the site, including its site map (blueprint), layout (framework), content (structure), and graphics (finishes).

 In accomplish this in a feasible way and for the greatest audience possible, web designers follow **web standards** and **best practices**, as described in the video below.